elppir/challenge/Design.md

 The successful response is 302 Redirect to the newly created transfer resource.

-### Ripple effect:
+### The _Ripple_ effect:

 During the handling of the request, its _ripple_ effect needs to be sent to the server of the counterparty.
 The end point is _discovered_ (currently via a system property) and used to _ripple_ the change forward.
-This request takes the same transfer object (now with an identifier) and tries to *`PUT`* that transfer object to a remote server.
+This ripple request takes the same  initial transfer object (now with an identifier) and tries to *`PUT`* that transfer object to the `ripples` resource on a remote server.
 PUT is chosen for idempotency and future retries.

-Ripple request handling including committing the transfer to the trustline.
-This
+This Ripple request is then handled at that remote server and leads to  committing the transfer details on that server.
+Thats leads to a successful response ( HTTP Status 200) back to the initial server.

-A successful ripple response _commits_ the initial transfer request.
+A successful ripple response _commits_ the initial transfer request on the first server.
 A failed response aborts that request.
 A noticeable side effect is that "remote" side commits first while the source of transfer commits last.

-A future TODO could be to make this more reliable and have the ripple responses also send commit watermarks on the remote side.
+A future TODO could be to make this more reliable and have the ripple responses also piggyback commit watermarks of the remote side.

+Essentially using either the `transfers` or the `ripples` resource, we are propagating the `transfer` commit log in a somewhat consistent way.

 ## Internal Composition

-There are various processors TransferProcessor and RippleProcessor which deal with processing the actual requests on those end points.
+There are various processors like TransferProcessor and RippleProcessor which deal with processing the actual requests on those end points.

 ## Caveats